arjy143/Mandelbrot-set/README.md

 # Mandelbrot-set
 Generating some visualisations of the Mandelbrot set, both on console and using the SFML graphics library in C++.
+Utilises OpenMP for parallel computation.
 SFML:
 ![image](https://github.com/user-attachments/assets/9af99d23-77ee-4871-b4d8-39a7b06e8499)